New leader takes over Community Health

-The largest network of providers of primary care, pediatric medical care and dental services in Rutland County has a new leader, who jointed the organization this month.
+The largest network of providers of primary care, pediatric medical care and dental services in Rutland County has a new leader, who joined the organization last month.

 Donald Reuther became the new CEO of Community Health on Dec.
 2, succeeding the organization’s first and only other CEO, Grant Whitmer.